My Portable Ergonomic Workstation Set Up for Digital Nomads

 Blue Light Blocking Computer Glasses

-Adding Blokz blue blocking to my next pair of glasses was a small investment, just an extra $30 or so.
 I use Zenni Optical which does online mail-orders.
 They use an imaging technology that lets you “try on” glasses on the website before you order.
-The price is excellent, and my previous pair held up great.
+The price is excellent, and they’ve held up great.

 Click here to browse Zenni Optical glasses >>